Understanding Core PCE Price Index

 Stable and moderate inflation is generally seen as a sign of a healthy economy.
 The Federal Reserve aims to achieve its dual mandate of maximum employment and price stability by targeting an inflation rate of around 2%.

+For forex traders: The Core PCE Price Index provides valuable insights into the potential impact of inflation on currency values.
 Higher inflation tends to erode the purchasing power of a currency, leading to a decrease in its value.
 Therefore, traders closely monitor the Core PCE Price Index as part of their fundamental analysis when making trading decisions.

 Components of Core PCE Price Index